 Most of our suppliers are Australian based.
 However, many of these suppliers themselves source goods or services from overseas.
 Some of these are from locations that may be more at risk of modern slavery.
 We recognise that the risks may be at the second or third stage removed from the party with which we have contracted.

-Cleaning services are recognised as key risk sector for modern slavery in Australia[1].
+Our expenditure on facilities is significant.
+Given the nature of some of the services provided, it presents some of the most important modern slavery risks.
+Cleaning services are recognised as key risk sector for modern slavery in Australia.
 The industry is particularly susceptible to the exploitation of workers largely due to:

-• the demographic vulnerability of the workers commonly employed as cleaners, many of whom may be on temporary visa; and
+• the demographic vulnerability of the workerscommonly employed as cleaners, many of whom may be on temporary visa; and

 • the complex employment chains and contracting arrangements (often in multiple tiers) which may obscure labour conditions.